 Giving control to the animal doesn’t mean that the whole training session goes haywire.
 Rather, it shifts the nature of the interaction from an authoritarian focus on obedience to one centered on collaboration.

-This was the first time I witnessed a so called “Yes-target”.
+This was the first time I witnessed a so called “Yes-target” or a “start button behaviour”.
 Quoquette initiates the hoof lift.
 In the infographic above, this corresponds to the animal initiating the trials in the training session.
+She presses the start button, as it were.

 She touches the bucket with her nose, indicating that she’s ready.